Falchus/FalchusSpigot/README.md

 - Config
 - Player Health Obfuscation
 - HelpCommand toggleable
+- Players can open chests even if they are under blocks

 ## Patches
 **All credit goes to the people that made these patches.**<br>